Tsonic GitHub

 Mode B — Shippable Bindings Packages (Workspace or Published)

-If you want stable imports across multiple workspace packages (or you want to publish bindings), create a dedicated bindings package and put generated output under dist/:
+If you want stable imports across multiple workspaces (or you want to publish bindings), write generated output under dist/ and export it via npm exports:

 packages/acme-markdig/